mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Deletion Schedule

-It is important to delete all security sensitive values as soon as they are _consumed_.
+It is important to delete all security-sensitive values as soon as they are _consumed_.
 A sensitive value S is said to be _consumed_ if

 * S was used to encrypt or (successfully) decrypt a message, or if